 The list below is designed to help you get started.
 You’ll probably be surprised by how easy it is to use mobile marketing to connect with customers.

 Make Your Blog Mobile Friendly

 If you’re using the WordPress platform, I’d recommend going with WPTouch or WPTouchPro.
 I use it for the 60 Second Marketer blog and it’s been flawless.
-There are plenty of other tools available for people using Drupal or other platforms.
+There are plenty of other tools available for people using other platforms.

 Create an SMS Promotion

 Organizations like the American Red Cross and Subway use SMS to connect with customers.
 Why shouldn’t you?
 If you’re looking for someone to help you plan a text campaign, I’ve worked with Tim Miller at SumoText and he’s a stand-up guy who knows everything there is to know about SMS promotions.

 Drop a QR Code into Your Next PowerPoint Presentation